sagar8080/data-fusion-engineering/README.md

 ## Storage

-We use BigQuery as our primary storage technology, chosen for its seamless integration with DataProc and excellent support for SQL queries on large datasets.
+We used BigQuery as our primary storage technology, chosen for its seamless integration with DataProc and excellent support for SQL queries on large datasets.
 The database is structured to logically represent our data model, with separate tables for each data source that relate to one another through shared keys.

 1. **Data Structure Design**: The data within BigQuery is organized logically to represent the data model effectively.
 Each data source, such as crashes, traffic, persons, taxis, and vehicles, has separate tables which are further categorized as follows: